 Are your photos using up memory on your smartphone?
-Share them directly with your friends via your computer or smartphone.
+Share them directly with your friends via your computer or smartphone and reduce your storage needs.
 What’s more, these services often allow you to edit, organize and sort through your photos before sharing them!

 Instagram: For mobile phones